About the David H. Koch Theater

-The New York State Theater was built to serve as New York State's cultural participation in the 1964-1965 World's Fair.
-In the fall of 2008 it was re-named the David H. Koch Theater.
+The New York State Theater (renamed the David H. Koch Theater in the fall of 2008) was built to serve as New York State's cultural participation in the 1964-1965 World's Fair.
 Governor Nelson A. Rockefeller signed Assembly Bill (Introductory Number 4829, Print Number 5383) on April 25, 1961 which stated, in part: "An ACT to authorize and empower the office of general services to contract to purchase a completed building within the Lincoln Center for the Performing Arts as part of the state's participation in the 1964-1965 World's Fair and to transfer title of the same to the city of New York at the termination of said world's fair. ...
 An understanding was reached whereby the State and the City each were to make contributions estimated at approximately $15,000,000."

 The New York State Theater was the second theater to open at Lincoln Center.
 The first was Philharmonic Hall, home of the New York Philharmonic.

 Turner Construction Company built two of the theaters at Lincoln Center: the New York State Theater and the Vivian Beaumont Theater; as well as the New York Public Library for Performing Arts Research at Lincoln Center.